mParticle/docs/src/pages/integrations/amplitude/event/index.md

 ### Attribution Custom Event Forwarding

 Attribution Custom events will be forwarded to Amplitude prefixed with the attribution provider in the event name.
-For example, `[Tune] attribution`.
+For example, `[AppsFlyer] attribution`.
 Event Attributes that are included with the event are forwarded to Amplitude in user_properties, also prefixed with the attribution provider.

 ### Push Registration